jkomoros/code-sprouts/README.md

 Open a terminal window and run `npm run start`.

-Run the tool with `node build/src/index.js`.
-The tool will ask for your OPENAI_API_KEY on first run if not set, and offer to save it in a `.env` file for you.

-You can also access a web app version at `https://localhost:8081`
+You can now interact with the app at `https://localhost:8081`.

+You can also interact with your sprouts from the command line via `node build/src/index.js`.

+The first time you run either the webapp or the CLI it will ask you to set your OPENAI_API_KEY if not already set.

 ## Creating a Sprout